 For the 2014 tax year, the deduction was retroactively capped at $500,000, which is pretty sweet if you spent big bucks on new equipment last year.
 As of January 1st, the deduction limit dropped back down to $25,000 which means freelancers won’t be able to get quite as much of a write-off as they have in years past.

 Freelancers who travel to meet with clients or work in other cities have the advantage of being able to deduct some of their expenses.
-Typically, this includes things like hotel stays, airfare, cab fare, meals and entertainment.
+Typically, this includes things like hotel stays, airfare, cab fare.
 If you normally drive your own car to get back and forth to out of town business meetings, you may also be able to write off some of your mileage.

 Billing your clients through PayPal is a pretty easy to collect payments but there’s a catch since there’s typically a service fee to process the transaction.
 You could ask your client to cover the fee on their end or just tack it on to your bill, but it’s not always an issue you can negotiate.